mohasallal/mohasallal/README.md

 - Currently expanding my knowledge in **.NET Core (C#)**

 ### 🌱 What I'm Learning
-I'm currently diving deeper into **.NET Core (C#)** to broaden my skillset in backend development and cloud-based solutions.
+I'm currently diving deeper into **NestJS** to broaden my skillset in backend development and cloud-based solutions.

 ### 💡 Let's Collaborate!
 I’m always excited to collaborate with like-minded individuals on innovative web projects.
 My [GitHub repositories](https://github.com/mohasallal) showcase the diverse projects I’ve worked on—feel free to explore!